-□ Either download a copy of the form from our website (myAARPMedicare.com) or call Customer Service and ask for the form.
+- □ You don't have to use the form, but it will help us process the information faster. - □ Either download a copy of the form from our website (UHC.com/Medicare) or call Customer Service and ask for the form.

 Mail your request for payment together with any bills or paid receipts to us at this address: